 WordPress: a ton of choice here.
 You can find any kind of template to fit your needs online and on dedicated websites like Themeforest.
 There are thousands of free ones online and paid templates are generally between $30 and $60, but they’re a bit of a mixed bag, because not all of them are responsive.
 You will also need to know a bit of basic HTML or CSS to tweak them to your liking.
 Also, make sure you get your template from a reputable source as some shady websites have been known to hide malware in them.

 Winner: WordPress offers more choice and flexibility so you’re probably more likely to find your happiness there (if you put in a bit of time, money and effort).

-WordPress: here you have pretty much unlimited ecommerce power.
+WordPress: here you have pretty much-unlimited ecommerce power.
 Sell as many items as you want (services, goods or digital).
 Sell how you want, wherever you want and accept payments in any shape or form.
 But there’s a catch.
-This is all done through a third-party plugin, such as WooCommerce.
+This is all done through a plugin, such as WooCommerce.
 So here again you’ll need a bit of technical skills.
-And extra add-ons such as the Stripe CC gateway are not free.
+And extra add-ons such as advanced shipping cost calculators or coupon management tools are not always free.

 Winner: based on features alone, WordPress with the Woocommerce plugin is hard to beat.
 But if you only want a simple small to medium online store and you want it fast, then Weebly will do fine.

 SEO capabilities & features

 Have a look at our table below for a comprehensive comparison.
 As you’ll see, most WordPress SEO options are added via a third-party plugin.

 |Customize URLs||Available for all pages||Available for all pages (requires some adaptations)|

 |Headings||The use of Headlines is limited||Complete customization|

 |301 Redirects||Available||Managed externally or via plugin|